Brides often have countless questions about wedding dress alterations. So we thought we'd share some top tips for altering your wedding dress.

 Ignore the length of your dress (at first)

-As you can imagine the bridal designers have to make their gowns for so many height brides and include heel height.
-The best advice we can give is if you have your shoes you will be wearing on your wedding day with you when you choose and order your dress, some styles may have the option to order in with different lengths, this will save you a lot in alteration costs.
+As you can imagine, bridal designers have to make their gowns work for brides of all heights, while also including heel height.
+The best advice we can give, is if you have the shoes you will be wearing on your wedding day with you when you choose and order your dress.
+You will be able to better work out if you need to order extra length on your dress.
+This is an option available from some designers, and it will save you a lot in alteration costs.

 Be realistic with your goal weight (and leave enough time for alterations)